zephraph/notes/_/Hannah's letter.md

 I want to have my family back.
 I play tennis in Brazil and I want to have mom and daddy David to watch.
 I know he's been present, but I want to be able to wake up and have fun cakes he made for me.
 I also dream that we'll do things like a normal family: wake up, go to church together, laugh at the dogs.
 I always think about their love: if they're separated for that long and still together.
 I hear my mom laugh and he laugh when he call.

+I want to go back, go to college, and be a good citizen.
+I hope that one day I'll be able to help as a citizen.

 That's why I ask you guys to forgive my mom.
 We've all paid for it.
 I ask that you let me have a normal life.
 I love my mom and step-dad.
 God bless.

+* I know Papa is sick.
+I don't have any grandparents anymore.
+He's the only one I still have and I wish I could see him before he passes away.
+I wish I could see his smile one more time.